 TORONTO, August 9, 2021 – Legendary Canadian performing artist Jim Cuddy and his band will perform live at The 162nd Queen’s Plate, the first leg of the OLG Canadian Triple Crown, at Woodbine Racetrack on Sunday, August 22, 2021.

 Cuddy, an accomplished solo artist and one-half of the song writing duo responsible for Blue Rodeo hits including “Try,” “5 Days In May,” and “Bad Timing”, will bring his unique blend of country-folk-rock to Canada’s premier day of horse racing, The Queen’s Plate.

 As a band, Blue Rodeo has won numerous JUNO awards, been inducted into the Canadian Music Hall of Fame, received a star on Canada’s Walk of Fame and sold more than 5 million records world-wide.
-Please click here to listen music from Jim Cuddy’s YouTube channel to listen to his music.
+Go to Jim Cuddy’s YouTube channel to listen to his music.